generalustelaru/ophir-2d/RULES.md

 ## Turns
 Starting with the last player who picked a specialist, players will take turns moving and taking actions around the map until the end of the game.

 To pass the turn, you must click the end turn button.
 The button becomes available as soon as you move or spend favor.
-Your turn may also end abruptly after losing access to actions or if opponents force it due to idleness.
+Your turn can also end abruptly after failing an influence check or if you become idle.

-You can revert your last movement or action as long as it did not reveal a new market card or involved an influence roll.
+You can undo your movements and actions up until the start of your turn or right after an un-revertible action/movement which involved rolling a die or revealing a new market card.

 ## Game End
 The game can end in two ways: